copdips/copdips.github.io/_posts/2018/2018-10-18-using-gitlab-integrated-cicd-for-python-project-on-windows.md

 ---
 title: "Using Gitlab integrated CICD for Python project on Windows"
-excerpt: "Gitlab includes its own free CICD solution which works pretty well.
-This post will give a example of .gitlab-ci.yml for a Python project running on Windows."
+excerpt: "Gitlab ships with its own free CICD which works pretty well.
+This post will give a .gitlab-ci.yml demo for a Python project running on Gitlab Windows runner."
 tags:
   - gitlab
   - cicd